-I have lived overseas for over 30 years, so I am also an ex-pat or expatriate.
-When I have mentioned this to some people, they are confused by the term ex-pat or expatriate.
+I have lived overseas for over 30 years, so I am an ex-pat or expatriate.
+Some want to know if they can work overseas without a college degree.

-An ex-pat is someone who lives in another country for an extended period of time.
-But even among the ex-pats, there are all different kinds of ex-pats and a variety of reasons why a person would become an ex-pat.
+Some countries may still allow you to work overseas even if you do not have a college degree; the requirements for ex-pats and their permits to work will change from country to country.
+An ex-pat is usually a foreign expert who lives in another country for an extended period.
+But even among the ex-pats, there are different kinds of ex-pats and a variety of reasons why a person would become an ex-pat.

 What is an Expat or Expatriate?